 Personal ASNs From India

-Take for example Google DNS service at 8.8.8.8 owned and operated by AS15169 Google LLC.
-AS15169 through BGP announcements, lets all its peers know that traffic for whole of 8.8.8.0/24 (including 8.8.8.8) prefix should be sent to them.
-See the following screenshot response of mtr -zt 8.8.8.8 from my system.
-From my Internet Service Provider (ISP), AS133982 Excitel Broadband, traffic travels to AS15169 to reach 8.8.8.8 (dns.google) and returns via the same path.
-This Inter-AS traffic makes the Internet tick.
+Take an example of Public DNS service at 8.8.8.8, owned and operated by AS15169 Google LLC.
+AS15169, through BGP announcements, lets all its peers know that traffic destined for 8.8.8.0/24 (which encompasses the 8.8.8.8) prefix should be routed towards them.
+Following is the response of mtr -zt 8.8.8.8 for me:

 mtr from Excitel to Google